-- a.
-Being in receipt of full or partial fee remission from their Local Authority, or equivalent; - b.
-Being in receipt of an Oxford Opportunity Bursary; - c.
+- a. - b.
+Being in receipt of an Oxford Bursary; - c.
 Being in receipt of a current hardship grant; - d.
 Being able to demonstrate that they will be in financial difficulties if they stay up for academic reasons; - e.
 Having missed tutorials through certified illness.